 - They are more prone to slag inclusions.

-- The rutile rods are not designed for the whip and pause technique, but you can try to move slightly forward (1-rod diameter) to try and burn some of the zinc.
+- The rutile rods are not designed for the whip and pause technique.
+But you can try to move slightly forward (1-rod diameter) to burn some of the zinc.

 - Finally, these rods offer weld metal that becomes brittle under severe cold.
-As a result, they are not suitable for heavy-duty work exposed to such conditions because the joint may break.
+As a result, they are not suitable for heavy-duty work exposed to such conditions.

 Can you weld galvanized steel with an E7018 rod?